Dr Gill SH Walker - Clinical PsychologistPsychotherapist & Supervisor

 About me

-I believe effective support comes from both professional expertise and support that feels human, relatable, and focused on what will actually help you move forward
+I have been offering doctorate-level psychological care for over 25 years, across Educational, Occupational, Forensic and Clinical Psychology, in the UK and Australia.
+I believe effective support comes from both professional expertise and support that feels human, relatable, and focused on what will actually help you move forward.

 In line with AHPRA guidelines, testimonials are not displayed on this website.
 You’re welcome to explore my qualifications, experience, areas of practice, and approach to get a sense of how I work.